How to speed-up builds with Omnibus caching

 Our website twindb.com is built on WordPress software and has always been.
 A while ago we decided the website needs a better look.
 But not only that.
 Managing our old website was quite laborious and manual process which goes strongly against our culture at TwinDB to do things right.
 Few weeks ago we migrated to […]

-The latest Mydumper 0.9.1 version is around for a while but we didn’t get to build packages for it.
-New features and bugfixes were announced in Mydumper 0.9.1 Release Note.
-Briefly, the new features are: Full schema support for Mydumper/Myloader Locking reduce options GTIDs and Multisource Slave Myloader single database restore Bugfixes.
-Good news we now build […]
+The latest Mydumper 0.9.1 version has been around for a while, but we didn’t get to build packages for it.
+New features and bug fixes were announced in Mydumper 0.9.1 Release Note.
+Briefly, the new features are: Full schema support for Mydumper/Myloader Locking reduce options GTIDs and Multisource Slave Myloader single database restore Bug fixes Good news […]

 When we started working with a customer they asked us to setup for them more reliable and performant MySQL database.
 At the time they were using Percona XtraDB cluster with ELB to balance read traffic between PXC nodes.
 There was no writer redundancy – if a writer node was down, the app was down.
 The […]

 If you ever tried to backup MySQL 5.7 with Percona Xtrabackup that comes in percona-xtrabackup package most likely you got error message like this: